-Group Lecture (10%) - Students will work in groups (4) to create a lecture, presentation, quiz and grading on a topic agreed upon by the students and the instructor.
-The lecture must be at least 20 minutes of delving deep into a topic, concise and include visual aids.
-The quiz must have a minimum of 10 clearly understandable yet challenging questions (NO MC).
-Lecture topics and dates will be determined day one of classes.
+Group Presentation: Students will work in groups (2) to create a presentation on a topic agreed upon by the students and the instructor.
+The lecture can be up to 20 minutes (with Q&A) of delving deep into a topic.
+It should be concise and include visual aids.
+Lecture topics and dates will be determined.
+Grading will be based on background physiology, etiology, impact of exercise/activity on underlying physiology, current and future research ideas, clarity of presentation, and quality of quiz created.